API Reference¶

 - on_set_parameters(client, parameters, request_id=None)¶

 Called by the server when a client sets parameters.
 Note that only parameters which have changed are included in the callback, but the return value must include all parameters.
+If a parameter that is unset is included in the return value, it will not be published to clients.

 Requires